oi02lyl/oi02lyl.github.io/README.md

 ## About me

-I recently joined the [Megagon Labs](http://www.megagon.ai/) as a research scientist.
+I joined the [Megagon Labs](http://www.megagon.ai/) as a research scientist.

 I am a PhD graduate from [UC San Diego](http://www.cs.ucsd.edu/) (UCSD).
 My advisors are [Alin Deutsch](http://db.ucsd.edu/People/alin/) and [Victor Vianu](https://cseweb.ucsd.edu/~vianu/).
 I am currently working on Verification of Data-driven workflows, a research direction that lies in the intersection of Database Theory, Software Model Checking and Business Process Management.
 Recently, I am also interested in high-level specification languages and automatic verification for smart contracts and Blockchain.